 Furthermore, ‘Young people who are uncertain or unrealistic about career ambitions are three times more likely to spend significant periods of time not in education, employment or training (NEET).
 Providing careers services will ensure young people can select educational routes (and then begin their working life in a job) that are suitable for them.’
 (DfE.
 Careers Guidance and Inspiration in School.
 Statutory Guidance, March 2015)

-The CEIAG programme has been planned to facilitate this and also endeavours to follow the guidance in the CDI Careers Framework 7-19 (2015), The ACEG Framework for Careers and Work Related Education, The Education Act 2011 and the revised DfE Careers Statutory Guidance for Schools (March 2015) and any other relevant guidance from DfE, CDI, Quality in Careers Consortium, Careers England and Ofsted that appears from time to time.
+The CEIAG programme has been planned to facilitate this and also endeavours to follow the guidance in the CDI Careers Framework 7-19 (2015), The ACEG Framework for Careers and Work Related Education, The Education Act 2011 and the revised DfE Careers Guidance and Action (October 2018) and any other relevant guidance from DfE, CDI, Quality in Careers Consortium, Careers England and Ofsted that appears from time to time.
 By ensuring our CEIAG programme enables pupils to access information, whether it is from written publications, multimedia or from individuals and then ensuring that they can use this information effectively, we are giving them the best possible opportunity to succeed in the challenging employment market of the 21st century.

 General Aims of CEIAG

-Underpinning the Careers Programme are the three aims as identified by the DfE Careers Strategy (December 2017) namely:
+Underpinning the Careers Programme are the four aims as identified by the DfE Careers Strategy (December 2017) namely: